-Skechers men’s sneakers are primarily made of durable and breathable mesh material with certain parts also made of leather.
+Skechers men’s sneakers are primarily made of durable and breathable mesh material, with certain parts also made of leather.
 The front region is quite spacious and provides enough room for the toes.
 The sole is arched appropriately, so the foot can rest comfortably in its natural position.
 But the main highlight of these shoes is the high-quality rubber soles.

-The insole of these sneakers are made of moisture-absorbing fabric, and beneath it lies a layer of gel-infused foam.
+The insole of these sneakers is made of moisture-absorbing fabric, and beneath it lies a layer of gel-infused foam.
 The foam does a great job of absorbing pressure so that the base of your feet feels comfortable and relaxed while walking.

-The outsole is strong and durable, but still flexible enough to bend while walking.
+The outsole is strong and durable but still flexible enough to bend while walking.
 Stiff soles can cause pain in the foot, especially for people with Morton’s toe, so the flexibility of these outsoles is noteworthy.

 Women’s Shoes For Morton’s Toe